Juniper Apstra Datasheet

 Apstra translates business intent and technical objectives to essential policy and device-specific configuration, and it continuously self-validates and resolves issues to assure compliance.
 You specify the “what” (network topology, VLANs, desired capacity, redundancy requirements, access rules, and more), and Apstra delivers the “how.”

-Apstra manages the entire network life cycle, giving you the ability to easily expand and scale your network, as well as extract meaningful device telemetry.
+Apstra manages the entire network life cycle, giving you the ability to easily expand and scale your network and extract meaningful device telemetry and application flow data.
 Apstra keeps your intent in check with the actual status of the network, providing you with actionable insights into your network to ensure that your goals are met.
+Apstra also integrates with Apstra Cloud Services, a suite of AI-Native, cloud-based applications for AI operations (AIOps) that help you expand from network assurance to application assurance.

 Features and Benefits